 The Consortium Fellowship -

-In academic year 2010-2011, Consortium schools offered more than 340 fellowships covering tuition and mandatory fees for two years of full-time study.
+Each academic year, Consortium schools offer more than 340 fellowships covering tuition and mandatory fees for two years of full-time study.
 Applicants who are admitted through The Consortium process and become Consortium members are considered for these prestigious fellowships.
 Please also complete the FAFSA

 because individual schools may also award other merit-based scholarships and financial aid.